shivvo/anvil/extra/SHELL.md

 ## Hyper and Git

 Hyper is a minimal shell developed with JavaScript, HTML and CSS.
 Although the startup time is occasionally slow, it does its job well, is easily customizable, and (with Unix tools integrated) a solid Bash terminal.
 Git is a powerful version control tool, and optionally comes with Unix command line utilities that can be used on Windows 10.
-With Git and Unix tools integrated into terminal, you'll be able to navigate Windows 10 mostly as you would a Linux system.
+With Git and Unix tools integrated into Hyper, you'll be able to navigate Windows 10 mostly as you would a Linux system.

 ### Install